eusebiu/ReplayVR-Demo/README.md

 Tested on:
 - VRTK 3.2.1, 3.3.0
 - SteamVR 1.2.3
-- HTC Vive, VRTK Simulator (also tested recording on HTC Vive and played on simulator) (Oculus support is comming)
+- HTC Vive, VRTK Simulator (also tested recording on HTC Vive and played on simulator) p(Oculus support is comming)

+Currently, the recording is supported only in Unity Editor.

 # Instructions
 The project demo comes with both VRTK and SteamVR (versions supported above).